Lydia Jacoby: 2020 USA Swimming Olympic Trials

 In the morning on day two of the Olympic Trials, June 14, 2021, Jacoby competed in the prelims of the 100-meter breaststroke, swimming a 1:06.40 and coming in as the fourth-fastest swim for all heats.
-With her swim, she became the second Alaskan to advance beyond preliminaries to the next round of competition, semifinals or finals, at a US Olympic Trials in swimming.
-In the evening of the same day, she swam a 1:05.71 in the semifinals, ranking as number three for the semifinals heats and advancing to the final.
+With her swim, she became the second Alaskan to advance beyond preliminaries to the next round of competition, semi-finals or finals, at a US Olympic Trials in swimming.
+In the evening of the same day, she swam a 1:05.71 in the semi-finals, ranking as number three for the semi-finals heats and advancing to the final.
 Her swim moved her up in the global rankings to fourth-fastest swimmer so far in 2021 for the event and broke the national age group record of 1:05.75 for the long course 100-meter breaststroke in the girls 17–18 age group set by Kasey Carlson at the 2009 World Championships in Rome to win the bronze medal.
-Lilly King's respect for Jacoby and Jacoby's leap day (February 29) birthday were covered in addition to Jacoby winning her semifinal heat in the NBC telecast of day two semifinals and finals of the Olympic Trials.
-Press coverage followed Jacoby's semifinal win and both local and national news outlets mentioned her potential of making the 2020 Summer Olympics in Tokyo.
+Lilly King's respect for Jacoby and Jacoby's leap day (February 29) birthday were covered in addition to Jacoby winning her semi-final heat in the NBC telecast of day two semi-finals and finals of the Olympic Trials.
+Press coverage followed Jacoby's semi-final win and both local and national news outlets mentioned her potential of making the 2020 Summer Olympics in Tokyo.

 On day three, in the evening final of the 100-meter breaststroke, Jacoby swam a personal best time of 1:05.28 and placed second.
 With this swim, 17-year-old Jacoby qualified for her first US Olympic Team in the 100-meter breaststroke, and lowered her national age group record from the day before.
 She became the first swimmer from Alaska to qualify for an Olympic Games.
 Jacoby's swim also made her the second-fastest swimmer in the world for the 2021 year up to that point in the women's long course 100-meter breaststroke and the eighth fastest swimmer all-time globally for the event.
 In addition to being the first Alaskan swimmer to qualify for an Olympic Games, she was the second Alaskan in any sport to qualify to compete in the 2020 Olympics and the tenth Alaska-born Summer Olympian.
-In the morning on day five of competition, Jacoby swam a 2:31.29 in the prelims of the 200-meter breaststroke, ranked 26th, and did not qualify for the semifinals.
+In the morning on day five of competition, Jacoby swam a 2:31.29 in the prelims of the 200-meter breaststroke, ranked 26th, and did not qualify for the semi-finals.